 The Down Syndrome Program clinic for children from 7 months to 3 years provides a comprehensive evaluation using an interdisciplinary team approach.
 With the exception of audiology, the interdisciplinary team convenes in clinic on Thursday mornings from 8:30-12:30.
 Throughout the course of the morning, each child has individual appointments with specialists in developmental pediatrics, nutrition, physical therapy, speech pathology with expertise in feeding and swallowing, and dentistry.
 Immediately after seeing the team, the family proceeds to audiology where the child is seen by an audiologist with particular interest and experience in working with children with Down syndrome.
 Children are seen in this clinic twice a year.

 School Age: Individualized Multi-disciplinary Care

 For children ages 3 to 21 years, we offer an individualized approach.
 We provide a comprehensive developmental pediatrics visit on an approximately annual basis or more often as needed.
 Before scheduling the clinic visit, the Program Coordinator speaks with the family to determine each child's needs and family preferences.
-We can coordinate same-day appointments for other speciality care such as orthodontics, audiology, cardiology, physical therapy, ophthalmology, nutrition, etc. This is individualized for each family based on travel distances, schedules, and the child's tolerance for multiple visits in one day.
+We can coordinate same-day appointments for other specialty care such as orthodontics, audiology, cardiology, physical therapy, ophthalmology, nutrition, etc. This is individualized for each family based on travel distances, schedules, and the child's tolerance for multiple visits in one day.
 We work with each family to make their visits as efficient and accommodating as possible.

 Family Support in the Clinics